St. Denis Medical: Development

 The pilot was commissioned by NBC in August 2022, with production taking place shortly before the 2023 Writers Guild of America strike.
 The series was given an official series order in June 2023.

 The series is produced by Universal Television, a division of Universal Studio Group, and is executive produced by series creators Eric Ledgin and Justin Spitzer, with Spitzer under his Universal TV-based production banner Spitzer Holding Company, and Simon Heuer, Head of TV Development at Spitzer Holding Company.

 St. Denis Medical was moved to the 2024–25 season due to strike-related production delays.
 In May 2024, it was announced that the series would air in fall 2024.
 In June 2024, the show received a full season order of 18 episodes.
 On January 14, 2025, NBC renewed the series for a second season.
+On February 2, 2026, NBC renewed the series for a third season.

 Casting

 Upon the pilot commission, it was confirmed that Wendi McLendon-Covey would lead the series as Joyce.
 In March 2023, Allison Tolman was cast in the pilot as Alex.
 Later that month, David Alan Grier, Josh Lawson, Mekki Leeper and Kahyun Kim were confirmed as series regulars before production of the pilot commenced.
 Kaliko Kauahi was announced as a cast member in March 2024.
 Stephen Schneider was announced as a recurring cast member in June 2024.
 Nico Santos was announced as a guest star in September 2024.
 In August 2025, Ariana Madix joined the cast as a guest star for the second season.